 An application fee of US$75 is required.
 Paid by credit card within your online application.

-We offer application fee waivers in a limited number of situations.
-All requests must be submitted before an application is submitted.
+We offer application fee waivers in a limited number of situations, and many are automatic.
+If a request is required, it must be submitted before an application is submitted.
 Fees paid before a waiver is requested and confirmed cannot be refunded.

 These waiver opportunities are available:

-Have submitted a graduate admission application to a Duke school and paid an application fee for the same term of admission
+Have submitted a Duke Graduate School Application and paid an application fee for the same term of admission

-Are in a program for underrepresented students, including Project 1000 and the Gates Millennium Scholars program
+Participate in the Project 1000 or Gates Millennium Scholars program

-Were in a service organization, including the Peace Corps and Teach for America, within one year of your date of application
+Participated in the Peace Corps and Teach for America, within one year of your date of application

 Are an active member, reservist or veteran of the U.S. Armed Forces